 Much like my electric guitar, React Native is a well-designed tool.
 It can serve you well and be your best friend if you use it appropriately.
 On the other hand, false expectations might lead you to frustration and headaches.
 I decided to share what I’ve learned from my brief experience with React Native, and give you my (slightly opinionated) view of how to you use it to your advantage.
 Perhaps, I would rather start with what it isn’t.

 React Native is not a Web technology…

-That leads to my second point, which is that the build-it-once-use-it-everywhere approach won't work.
+This leads to my second point, which is that the build-it-once-use-it-everywhere approach won’t work.
 You can absolutely share 100% of your React Native codebase between iOS and Android.
 You should however also keep in mind the fact that your app might end up looking like a poor compromise on any of them, unless you work on the native-level polish.
-What developers coming from the Web fail to understand, is that every mobile platform has its intricacies and what works on one may not work on the other and vice versa.
-While perfectly OK for prototyping an idea and quickly bringing an MVP to the users, when an app project grows, the different platform versions of it will eventually diverge, and that's actually a good thing.
+What some developers coming from the Web fail to understand, is that every mobile platform has its intricacies and what works on one platform, may not work on the other and vice versa.
+While perfectly OK for prototyping an idea and quickly bringing an MVP to the users, when an app project grows, the different platform versions of it, will eventually diverge.

 Where React Native Shines